AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ### Fees To Add or Remove Margin

-When HAs create a perpetual, they have the opportunity to add or remove to their margin thus decreasing or increasing their leverage.
+When HAs open a perpetual, they have the opportunity to add or remove to their margin thus decreasing or increasing their leverage.
 As entry and exit fees depend only on the position size (or committed amount) of HAs, and these add/remove operations do not modify it, no fees are paid for such operations.

 ![](../../.gitbook/assets/emoji-ha%20%281%29%20%281%29.png)